skorasaurus/HDM-CartoCSS/README.md

 ## Deploying

+Be aware that you may run into unexpected errors if you have a different development environment than those that we've worked with:
+- Ubuntu 12.04 and 13.04
+- Tilemill Master.
+- PostGIS 1.5 or 2.0.x
+- Those on PostGIS 2.0.x and Ubuntu 12.04 can use the [install-tilemill-from-source.sh script](https://gist.github.com/skorasaurus/5911182) to set-up your environment

 ### Local configuration

 Suggestion is to use [cartocc](https://github.com/yohanboniface/CartoCC) for managing the local config (like db credentials, path to shp...).
 Have a look at the `cartocc.json.sample` file to quick start